UK pledges retaliation to French fishing threats

 Since the U.K. left the economic orbit of the EU in January, relations between London and Paris have become increasingly frayed as the nations on either side of the English Channel sort out a post-Brexit path.

 France has threatened to block British boats and tighten checks on U.K. vessels unless French vessels get more permits to fish in U.K. waters.
-France also suggested it might restrict energy supplies to the Channel Islands, British Crown dependencies that lie off the coast of France.
+France also suggested it might restrict energy supplies to the Channel Islands, British Crown dependencies that lie off the coast of France and are heavily dependent on French electricity.

 The U.K. government said France’s ambassador, Catherine Colonna, would be summoned to the Foreign Office on Friday, in an official sign of displeasure.

-“We regret the confrontational language that has been consistently used by the French government on this issue, which makes this situation no easier to resolve,” the British government said in a statement.
+“We regret the confrontational language that has been consistently used by the French government on this issue, which makes this situation no easier to resolve,” the British government said.

 France vehemently protested the decision last month by the U.K. and the Channel Island of Jersey to refuse dozens of French fishing boats licenses to operate in their territorial waters.
 Dozens of other licenses were granted.
 France says the restrictions are contrary to the post-Brexit agreement that Britain signed when it left the EU.